Snippet:

 You need a top-notch engineer from India.
 Your runway is ticking, your product roadmap is stalled, and every week without the right hire costs you more than money.

-India has the talent but if you’ve never hired there before, the process may feel complex: unclear timelines, unknown quality, and legal confusion.
+India has the talent, but if you’ve never hired there before, the process may feel complex: unclear timelines, unknown quality, and legal confusion.

 Where do you post?
 What’s a fair salary?
 Do you need a legal entity?
-How do you interview someone 9.5 hours ahead of your timezone?
+How do you interview someone 9.5 hours ahead of your time zone?
 Most startups lose weeks figuring this out.

 This guide answers every practical question a startup founder has about hiring engineers in India fast, from timelines and cost to process, compliance, and quality.